eggchop/Charlie_Walker_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 require_relative('card.rb')
 class CardGame

-  def checkforAce(card)
+  def checkforAce(card) # should be consistent format - snake_case for ruby
-    if card.value = 1
+    if card.value = 1 # there should be a == here for a boolean condition
       return true
     else
       return false
     end
   end

-  dif highest_card(card1 card2)
+  dif highest_card(card1 card2) # dif should read def, there should be comma between card1 and card2
   if card1.value > card2.value
-    return card.name
+    return card.name # which card? need to specifiy card1 or card2
   else
-    card2
+    card2 # should be 'return card2'
   end
-end
-end
+end # bad indentation - everything above within this method sould be tabbed right end # this end arrives too early, it should come after the method below

 def self.cards_total(cards)
-  total
-  for card in cards
+  total # needs to be set to a value for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total #total needs to be converted to a string end
+  # return statement above should go here.
+end